-Twitter withholds Popular Front of India's account a day after government ban
+Twitter withholds Popular Front of India’s account a day after government ban

 The Popular Front of India, along with its associates was banned for five years by the government under the Unlawful Activities (Prevention) Act on Wednesday.

-A government notification alleged that the Muslim organisation along with its eight affiliates have been involved in “violent terrorist activities” and intended to create a reign of terror in the country, thereby endangering the security and public order of the state.
+A government notification alleged that the Muslim organisation along with its eight affiliates have been involved in “violent terrorist activities” and intended to create a reign of terror in the country, endangering security and public order.

 It also claimed that some founding members of the outfit are leaders of the Students Islamic Movement of India outfit and have links with the terror group Jamaat-ul-Mujahideen Bangladesh.
 Both organisations are banned in India.